 The origin of the name is attributed to Omar and Cora Fanning, a pair of Illinois cucumber farmers who started selling sweet and sour pickles in the 1920s and filed for the trademark “Fanning’s Bread and Butter Pickles” in 1923.

 - Homemade Claussen Knock-Off Pickles – Foodie With Family

 - 1 1/4 teaspoon whole mustard seed

 - 1 teaspoon ground celery seed

-- Slice the cucumbers evenly, discarding the ends, and place in a large bowl along with the yellow onion and salt.
+- Using a chef's knife or mandoline, slice the cucumbers evenly, discarding the ends, and place in a large bowl along with the yellow onion and salt.
 Cover the ingredients with cold water.
 Cover the bowl with plastic wrap and allow to sit at room temperature for 2-3 hours.
 Drain the cucumbers and onions in a colander, rinsing thoroughly.

 - In a dutch oven or large saucepan, combine the vinegar, sugar, mustard seed, turmeric and celery seed.
 Bring to a boil, add the cucumbers and onions, and cook for 2 minutes, stirring.

 - Remove from the heat, place in airtight jars and store in the refrigerator for up to 2 weeks.
 It will likely take 12-24 hours to fully develop their flavor.